hadara/punnsilm/README.md

 # Install
 Punnsilm is developed on Python 3.3.
-In general I try to keep it Python 2.7 compatible but I only bring py2 support up-to-date every once in a while.
+In general I try to keep it Python 2.7 compatible but I only bring py2 support up-to-date every once in a while so any random checkout might not work under py2

     sudo apt-get install python-regex
     cd /srv/data